Isotoma (plant): Description

 Plants in the genus Isotoma have milky sap, a distinct taproot and sometimes adventitious roots along the branches.
 The leaves are arranged alternately and are usually toothed or lobed.
 The flowers are solitary in leaf axils or arranged in groups on the ends of branchlets.
 The sepals form a short tube with lobes.
 The petal tube is slightly zygomorphic with five lobes spreading horizontally, the upper two smaller and the lower three often with distinct markings.
 The stamens are fused to the petal tube.
 The fruit is an urn-shaped or conical capsule containing a large number of minute seeds.

 Taxonomy and naming

 In 1810, in his book Prodromus Florae Novae Hollandiae et Insulae Van Diemen, Robert Brown described Lobelia hypocrateriformis and placed it in section Isotoma.
 Then in 1826, based on Brown's description, John Lindley raised the genus Isotoma in The Botanical Register.
 The name Isotoma is derived from ancient Greek words meaning "equal" and "a piece cut off" or "a slice".
-The name was originally applied to the section Isotoma because those species differ from true lobelias in having petal lobes that are almost equal in size.
+The name was originally applied to a subdivision of Lobelia, because unlike true lobelias, the petal lobes are almost equal in size.